-Using sound waves, a Vascular Ultrasound exam looks at the blood flow in your veins and arteries.
+Using sound waves, a vascular ultrasound exam looks at the blood flow in your veins and arteries.
 High-frequency sound waves are transmitted from a handheld device, called a probe or transducer, that is placed on the body and moved around the area of interest.
-A gel is applied to the skin to aid in the movement of the transducer.
+A warm, unscented, hypo-allergenic, water-based gel is applied to the skin to aid in the movement of the transducer.
 The transducer collects the sounds that bounce back and a computer then uses those sound waves to create an image on a computer screen.

 At Mayfair, we perform a number of studies that evaluate your blood flow to various parts of the body.
 These exams:

 Evaluating circulation helps determine if there is risk of a stroke or vascular disease.
-The most common exams are Venous (vein) Ultrasound of the leg or arm to check for blood clots and Carotid Artery Ultrasound to assess blood flow to the brain, which are performed at most Mayfair locations in Calgary.
+The most common exams are venous (vein) ultrasound of the leg or arm to check for blood clots and carotid artery ultrasound to assess blood flow to the brain, which are performed at most Mayfair locations in Calgary.

-For some Mayfair Diagnostics’ Vascular Ultrasound exams, you will be asked to lie on your back and blood pressure cuffs will be place on both arms and both ankles.
+For some Mayfair Diagnostics vascular ultrasound exams, you will be asked to lie on your back and blood pressure cuffs will be place on both arms and both ankles.
 The blood pressure cuffs will inflate so the sonographer can take blood pressure readings.
 The cuffs may become tight, but only for a few seconds.
 Other exams don’t require cuffs, the transducer will simply be passed over the area of concern.